Thursday, September 11, 2025 AD / Rabi’ al-Awwal 18, 1447 AH

 Mansoor Hashemi Khorasani

+New question: Please explain the identifying traits and authentic signs of Imam Mahdi.
+Click here to read the answer.
 New saying: A significantly important and enlightening saying from His Eminence about the condition for the Mahdi’s advent.
 Click here to read it.
-New question: What does it mean that the Quran is extremely eloquent and rhetorical?
-It has been said that the Quran contains true reports about the future and hidden sciences at the time of completion.
-Please provide some examples of these reports and sciences.
-Click here to read the answer.
-New critique: Please mention the name of the university or religious school from which His Excellency Khorasani has graduated; because no matter how much I searched, I did not find his name nor his fame as a famous writer, researcher, or religious man in Afghanistan.
+New critique: Please mention the name of the university or religious school from which His Eminence Khorasani has graduated; because no matter how much I searched, I did not find his name nor his fame as a famous writer, researcher, or religious man in Afghanistan.
 Click here to read the response.
 Visit home to read the most important contents of the website.
-New letter: An excerpt from His Honor’s letter to one of his companions, in which he advises him and frightens him from God.
+New letter: An excerpt from His Eminence’s letter to one of his companions, in which he advises him and frightens him from Allah.
 Click here to read it.
-New lesson: Lessons from His Honor about the fact that the earth is not empty of a man knowledgeable about the entire religion, whom God has appointed as a Caliph, Imam, and guide on it with His command; Authentic Hadiths from the Prophet that indicate it; Hadith No. 11.
+New lesson: Lessons from His Eminence on the fact that the Earth is never without a man knowledgeable in the entire religion, whom Allah has appointed as a caliph, Imam, and guide on it by His command; Authentic Hadiths from the Prophet about it; Hadith No. 22.
 Click here to read it.
 New remark: The remark “Inverted era” by “Elias Hakimi” has been published.
 Click here to read it.
-New video: A new video with the subject “The Call of Return to God” has been published.
+New video: A new video with the subject “The Call of Return to Allah” has been published.
 Click here to watch it.
 Visit home to read the most important contents of the website.

 loading